SV Werder Bremen II

 SV Werder Bremen II is the reserve team of SV Werder Bremen.
-It plays in the Bremenliga, the fifth level of the German football league system, and has qualified for the first round of the DFB-Pokal on nineteen occasions.
+It plays in Regionalliga Nord, the fourth level of the German football league system, and has qualified for the first round of the DFB-Pokal on nineteen occasions.
 It also has won the German amateur football championship three times, a joint record.
 Until 2005 the team played as SV Werder Bremen Amateure.

 It plays its home matches at Weserstadion Platz 11, adjacent to the first team's ground.

 History

 SV Werder Bremen Amateure first entered the highest league in the state of Bremen, then the tier two Amateurliga Bremen, in 1956, winning a league title in its first season there.
 The team played as a top side in this league, winning another title in 1962.
 With the introduction of the Bundesliga in 1963 and the Regionalliga below the Amateurliga Bremen slipped to third tier and Werder Amateure continued to play as a strong side at this level.
 A runners-up finish in 1966 qualified the team for the German amateur football championship where it defeated Hannover 96 Amateure to win the first of three titles in this competition.
 It won two more league titles in the Amateurliga in 1967 and 1968 but was knocked out early in the German amateur championship.
 The team continued as a top side in the league but came only eighth in 1973–74 when a top two finish was required to qualify for the Oberliga Nord, the new third tier in Northern Germany.
 From 1974 onwards, until 2008, it was also possible for the team to qualify for the German Cup through Bremen Cup wins and it did so on nineteen occasions from 1976 to 2008.